-What happens when a college paper publishes an entire issue using no computers?
+What happens when a college paper publishes an issue using no computers?
 Stories written on manual typewriters.
-Photos taken with film and processed in a darkroom.
-Editing done in pencil.
-Design done on paper.
+Photos shot with film and processed in a darkroom.
+Editing in pencil.
+Design on paper.
 We bring old-school (and old) journalists into your college newsroom, so they can show how it was done back in the day.
 Looks like this.

 One Night Stand

 Here’s how the first one went: We rented two hotel rooms on a South Florida beach, split into teams, and worked all night on a pair of zines.
 We used typewriters, pens, cut-up old magazines, crayons, and rubber stamps to write and design whatever the hell we felt like.
 An it was obscene and fucking educational.

 Learn by dying in this obituary-writing workshop.
 You and other reporters cover a mock memorial in a real funeral home, interview real relatives who are grimly playing along, then drive to a real newsroom to write an obit in an hour.
 The best one, as judged by the dead, wins an engraved funeral urn.
 Read the winner and runners-up.

 College journalists are adept at social media but not very social when it comes to interviewing.
 So we teach interviewing skills using zombies.
 Why?
 Because if you can successfully interview the undead, you can interview anyone alive.
 The very best interviewers get made up as zombie journalists for the rest of the evening.
 Read more here.